MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 ## How do I access the user interface?

-After ensuring that the systems are configured to communicate with one another and you have taken a short tour of the imported solution, you are ready to open an app that acts as a user interface and test it.
+Once the systems are configured to communicate with one another and you explore the internal components of the imported solution, you are ready to open an app that acts as a user interface and test it.

 - Select **Apps**
 - Select **Purchase Orders** or **Sales Orders**